Swedish archipelago, Skagerrak and Oslofjord - Sailboat Charter & Travel - Eye of the Wind

 Constanze Glötzinger

-Co-sailor, about her cruise in the Danish South Sea
+Fellow sailor, about her trip in the South Funen Archipelago

 Here I can let go of all the tension and find myself again.